lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/application/request_for_resources.md

 # Request for resources

-Important note: Taurus is based on the Linux system.
+Important note:  ZIH systems are based on the Linux system.
 Thus for the effective work, you should have to know how to work with Linux based systems and Linux Shell.
 Beginners can find a lot of different tutorials on the internet, for example.

 ## How do I determine the required CPU / GPU hours?

-Taurus is focused on data-intensive computing.
+ZIH systems are focused on data-intensive computing.
 The cluster is oriented on the work with the high parallel code.
 Please keep it in mind for the transfer sequential code from a local machine.
-So far you will have execution time for the sequential program it is reasonable to use Amdahl's law to roughly predict execution time in parallel.
+So far you will have execution time for the sequential program it is reasonable to use [Amdahl's law][1] to roughly predict execution time in parallel.
 Think in advance about the parallelization strategy for your project.